-Sanaz and Payam had a Spectacular One King West wedding.
+Sanaz and Payam had a splendid One King West wedding.
 From laughters to tears and latin dancers this wedding had it all!
 This wedding occurred in January and we only photographed indoors.
 Still, the downtown hotel offered plenty of photographic opportunities.
 The Vault, The Grand Banking Hall are locations to die for.
 Also, the Main Lobby, The Fifteen Hundred are amazing locations to take photos.
 Finally, The Austin Gallery and Chairman's Boardroom are perfect spots for wedding shots.

 Sanaz and Payam had their first look in the bridal suite on the 45-th floor of the hotel.
 The sumptuous apartment offers spectacular views of the downtown core.
 If you plan a One King West wedding, this is the perfect choice for your first look.
 The large windows allowed us to take architectural portraits and gave beautiful light.